emmiegit/scripts/README.md

 #### empty_cache.sh
 Clears the I/O cache from the RAM.
 Requires sudo access.

+#### findapp.py
+A python file to look in the `/usr/share/applications/` directory used by some WMs to store `.desktop` files by application name.

 #### gitcheck.sh
 Continually runs `git status` and `ls` to allow you to easily check what files you've changed for when you're working in a git repository.